bhunjadi/meteor-react-container-error-handling/README.md

 Everything is handled in function passed to `container`.

 **Pros:**
-* data & error handling in one place
+* data & error handling done consistently (onData callback, no return value)
-* no state and module variables
+* no module variables

 **Cons:**
-* more complex container function
+* somewhat more complex container function